 Kultura i historia

-After breakfast we will visit Father Robert’s family site, where we will participate in the Holy Mass.
-Afternoon return to Cracow.
-Today, we will see Cracow’s Kazimierz, which is a special place, shaped by the several centuries old Christian-Jewish neighborhood.
+After arrival we will see Cracow’s Kazimierz, which is a special place, shaped by the several centuries old Christian-Jewish neighborhood.
 The narrow, cobble streets have retained their former names: Szeroka, Wąska, Izaak or Estera.
 Some synagogues have changed their purpose – the High Synagogue is a place of concerts, promotional meetings and exhibitions, and you can learn about the history and culture of Cracow’s Jews at the Museum in the Old Synagogue.
 The church and the museum’s functions are combined in the church on Skalka which, according to a legend, is the sanctuary of the martyrdom of St. Stanislaw and plays the role of the National Pantheon with the crypts of distinguished Poles.
 Free time in the evening.
 Return to the hotel.
 Accommodation.

 LAGIEWNIKI- WIELICZKA.
 Morning visit at the Sanctuary of Divine Mercy in Łagiewniki for the Holy Mass in front of the image of the Merciful Christ or the grave of St. Faustina Kowalska.
 Transfer to Wieliczka Salt Mine situated on the outskirts of Cracow for a tour of its salt mine, a unique, UNESCO-listed relic of the European medieval technology.